 Is there something called Mexican Jewish Food?
 You bet!
-Jewish people brought their staple dishes to Mexico since the late XV century.
+Jewish people brought their staple dishes to Mexico since the late 15th century.
 They became enriched with the exotic ingredients and cooking methods found in Mexico’s kitchens, with fabulous results.

 I had the pleasure of talking about it at this week’s Splendid Table.
 Listen on!

 The showcase of last week’s class was one of Mexico’s most famous and delicious moles, the Poblano, which originated in the kitchen of the Convent of Santa Rosa, in Puebla.
 After seeing how much guests enjoyed it, I can’t wait to share it with you.

 I know, the word Mole sounds exciting to eat yet intimidating to prepare.
 As the root of the word describes, from the náhuatl mulli, Mole is a thick sauce or paste made by grinding ingredients together in a molcajete or communal mill.
 A food processor works as well.
 This sauce can be thinned out with broth or water when ready to use.